SynfiniDLT/example-daml-package-upgrade/README.md

   --access-token-file <YOUR TOKEN FILE> \ # Remove this if the ledger does not have authentication turned on --tls # Remove this if the ledger is using plaintext
 ```

+## Limitations

+The example template only uses one signatory, but in practice there could be multiple signatories.
+In such cases we
+would need to create a propose-accept workflow for each set of signatories used in the application.
+An acceptance
+contract, signed by a set of signatories, could be used to perform a batch upgrade of all contracts which use that set
+of signatories.